oddsocks1024/XTra-RAM/README.md

 It is also important to understand how much RAM you currently have installed, including on expansion cards.

 The XTra-RAM contains 512K which is split into 8 x 64K memory banks.
 Each bank can either be mapped to a low address, a high address or disabled entirely.
-This gives the card the best chance of working with many difference memory configurations.
+This gives the card the best chance of working with many different memory configurations.

 **Remember**

 * RAM should be mapped contiguously into the address space.
 If there's a gap in the address space where no RAM is mapped, the PC will see no or less RAM.
 * Never configure a memory bank on the XTra-RAM at both a high and low address.
-This will cause the same RAM to appear twice in the address space leading to memory corruption.
+This will cause the same RAM to appear twice in the address space causing memory corruption.
-* Do not configure a memory bank on the XTra-RAM to be at the same address space as existing memory in the system, including other RAM expansions.
+* Never configure a memory bank on the XTra-RAM to be at the same address space as existing memory in the system, including other RAM expansions.
 This will cause a memory conflict.
-* Be careful if mapping memory blocks into UMA, it requires much diligence than conventional memory and may conflict with your BIOS.
+* Configuring RAM in the UMA area is possible, but is very system specific and you should be careful not to conflict with the BIOS or Video particularly.

 ### DIP Switches